 My First Library

-My First Library is an early literacy initiative that helps develop literacy skills and promotes family reading.
+My First Library is an early literacy initiative of the Oklahoma Department of Libraries that helps develop literacy skills and promotes family reading.

 Did you know that by the time children are three years old, their brain is eighty percent of its adult size?
 During these formative years, children develop language and other skills that lay the foundation for a lifetime of literacy.
 But for many children, these early literacy skills are hindered.